Table of Contents

 Strength

-H-section beam gives more strength per unit weight due to more optimized cross-sectional area and an excellent strength to weight ratio.
+The h-section beam gives more strength per unit weight due to a more optimized cross-sectional area and an excellent strength-to-weight ratio.

 Generally, I-section beams are deeper than wide, making them exceptionally good at bearing load under local buckling.
 Furthermore, they are lighter in weight than H-section beams, so they will not take a significant load as H-beams.